Changissnz/nu_merchant_principal/README.md

-of the statements to believe in, the first that is the falsehood and the second that is the truth, when they have to decide using such information as their empirical access and quasi-scientific principles such as Occam's Razor.
+of the statements to believe in, the first that is the falsehood and the second that is the truth, when they have to decide using such information as their limited access to the empirical and quasi-scientific principles such as Occam's Razor.